Dispatch enter and leave events for MatchRequiredNode

 matches prerelease versions.
 See also match?

-Calls the block with each repeated permutation of length n
+With a block given, calls the block with each repeated permutation of length size

 of the elements of self